BongoSort/HotStone_Bak/TestList.md

 * Italian chef power has no effect when his field is empty.

 ### Winner Tests
-* The winner is the player that first exeeds a total “attack output” from minion-to-minion attacks of 7 (that is, the sum of attack values of all minion-to-minion attacks performed by that player is greater than 7.)
+* The winner is the player that first exceeds a total “attack output” from minion-to-minion attacks of 7 (that is, the sum of attack values of all minion-to-minion attacks performed by that player is greater than 7.)
 *